textpattern/textpattern.github.io/administration/write-panel.md

 ## Final notes to be aware of

-Especially if you like to save your work from time to time while not yet finished, you should take care of the article's *Status*: By default it is 'Live' (although you can change that setting in the @@Preferences administration panel@@) - so using 'Save' (or 'Publish') in an unfinished state without altering its status to 'Draft' (recommended) or 'Hidden' will make an article **public** before its time.
+Especially if you like to save your work from time to time while not yet finished, you should take care of the article's *Status*: By default it is 'Live' (although you can change that setting in the [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel)) - so using 'Save' (or 'Publish') in an unfinished state without altering its status to 'Draft' (recommended) or 'Hidden' will make an article **public** before its time.
 Pay attention!

 When you are done with writing or editing an article, particularly if it's a new article, you will want to make sure you have the various controls on the secondary column of the Write panel configured appropriately.
 These regard *publishing* an article (or keep it unpublished) in various ways.
 They come in two portions: Controls you always need statically at the top and a portion of optional controls which you can use for further fine-tuning.